 Canfor wishes to be a valued and respected member of the communities in which it operates.
-In dealings with communities, including First Nations communities, or any community leaders, all Personnel must act in accordance with applicable Laws and in an environmentally responsible manner.
-Canfor has developed an Environmental Policy which all Personnel are expected to comply with.
+In dealings with communities, including First Nations communities, or any community leaders, all Canfor Personnel must act in accordance with applicable law and in an environmentally responsible manner.
+Canfor has developed a specific Environmental Policy which all Canfor Personnel are expected to follow.

-Ethics and Conflicts of Interest Policy:
+Conflicts of Interest:

-A Conflict of Interest arises when a Personnel must choose between Canfor's best interests and their personal interests, including any transactions or agreements by a company in which he or she has an interest in (material or otherwise).
-Any situation where the business judgment of a Personnel may be compromised or impaired in a manner that prevents him or her from acting in the best interest of Canfor is potentially a Conflict of Interest.
-Conflict of Interest may manifest itself when a Personnel shows undue favouritism to any other party when awarding Canfor business or where a Personnel receives a personal benefit of any kind derived from his or her employment with Canfor.
-All Personnel must strive to avoid situations that create, create the appearance of or have the potential to create a Conflict of Interest.
-If any of these situations occur, Personnel shall report or disclose such potential or actual Conflict of Interest, and, where appropriate, take action to remedy the Conflict of Interest.
+A conflict of interest arises when a Director, Officer or Employee must choose between Canfor's best interests and their personal interests, including any transactions or agreements by a Company in which he or she has an interest (material or otherwise).
+Any situation where the judgment of a Director, Officer or Employee may be compromised, where he or she shows undue favouritism to any party or where he or she receives a benefit of some kind, is potentially a conflict of interest.
+All Canfor Personnel must strive to avoid situations that create a conflict, create the appearance of a conflict, or have the potential to create a conflict.
+If any of these situations occur, Canfor Personnel are responsible for disclosing and, where appropriate, taking action to remedy the conflict of interest.